kubernetes-sigs/cluster-api-provider-aws/clusterctl/examples/aws/README.md

 *.yaml.template files - template example files that need values filled in before use.

 ## Generation
-For convenience, a generation script which populates templates based on openstack cloud provider configuration is provided.
+For convenience, a generation script which populates templates based on aws configuration is provided.

 1. Run the generation script.
 ```